Eastbourne International Results Federal News Network | ExBulletin

 Area: Bar

-EASTBOURNE, UNITED KINGDOM (AP) _ Results on Tuesday by Eastbourne International at Devonshire Park Lawn Tennis Club (bracket planting):
+EASTBOURNE, UNITED KINGDOM (AP) _ Results Wednesday from Eastbourne International at Devonshire Park Lawn Tennis Club (bracket planting):

 Singles for men